fndomariano/fndomariano.github.io/_posts/en/2023-03-17-simple-way-to-work-with-feature-flags.md

 ]
 ```

-and need to be like this…
+and needs to be like this…

 ```json
 {